ldamler1/csci490/README.md

   - files is a folder that simply holds the path to the proper dataset to be run.
 It is specifically used by the program and       shouldn't be modified

-Assignment 3 includes the important src files, data similar to assignment 2, a report and graphs on the experiments -output is kind of a mess and can be found in the StandardDeviation folder.
-The files used to create the graphs can be found    in the C0_T1T2, C0_W12W20, C5_T1T2, and C5_W12W20 text files. that data was used to make the graphs in the excel                spreadsheets found in the report folder.
+Assignment 3 includes the important src files, data similar to assignment 2, a report and graphs on the experiments
+  - output is kind of a mess and can be found in the StandardDeviation folder.
+  - The files used to create the graphs can be found in the C0_T1T2, C0_W12W20, C5_T1T2, and C5_W12W20 text files.
+  - that data was used to make the graphs in the excel spreadsheets found in the report folder.